Monoidal Ringel duality and monoidal highest weight envelopes: Introduction

 While there is no general definition of interpolation categories to date, a large class of interpolation categories (including interpolation categories for representations of symmetric groups $S_n$ and finite general linear groups $\GL_n(\F_q)$) has been constructed uniformly by Knop \cite{KnopTensorEnvelopes}.
 The construction starts from a regular category $\mathcal{R}$ and uses a calculus of relations and a degree function $\delta$ to define a rigid symmetric monoidal category $\cT(\mathcal{R},\delta)$, called the tensor envelope of $\mathcal{R}$ (see \Cref{sec:tensorenvelopes} below for more details).
 We may regard the set of degree functions as a space of interpolation parameters $\delta$ for the family of monoidal categories $\cT(\mathcal{R},\delta)$.

-\begin{thmalph} Let $\mathcal{R}$ be a subobject-finite exact regular Mal'cev category with a degree function $\delta$, taking values in a field of characteristic zero.
+\begin{thmalph} Let $\mathcal{R}$ be a subobject-finite exact regular Mal'cev category with a degree function $\delta$, taking values in an algebraically closed field of characteristic zero.
 Then there is a lower finite highest weight category $\cC$ with a rigid symmetric monoidal structure such that the full subcategory of tilting objects $\Tilt(\cC)$ is a monoidal subcategory of $\cC$ closed under taking duals and

 as symmetric monoidal categories.
 If $\cT(\mathcal{R},\delta)$ admits a monoidal abelian envelope, then $\cC$ is a monoidal abelian envelope of $\cT(\cR,\delta)$. \end{thmalph}

 In particular, the category $\cT(\cR,\delta)$ always admits a monoidal embedding into a monoidal abelian category, which was an open question (to the best of our knowledge) in the cases where $\cT(\cR,\delta)$ is non-semisimple. \Cref{thm:introinterpolation} implies that whenever $\cT(\cR,\delta)$ admits a monoidal abelian envelope, the latter is a lower finite highest weight category such that $\cT(\cR,\delta)$ identifies with the full subcategory of tilting objects.
 Notably, this explains the existence of highest weight structures on the monoidal abelian envelopes of the interpolation categories $\RepSt$ and $\uRep(\GL_t(\F_q))$.
 Using a comparison result due to Snowden \cite{Snow-regular}, it also follows that, under certain additional assumptions, the highest weight category $\cC$ from \Cref{thm:introinterpolation} is simultaneously a monoidal abelian envelope of $\cT(\cR,\delta)$ and of a category of ``permutation modules'' $\uPerm(G,\mu)$ constructed from a pro-oligomorphic group $G$ (associated with $\cR$) and a measure $\mu$ (associated with $\delta)$ as in \cite{HS-oligo}, see \Cref{prop:comparison-Knop-HS}.
 This abelian envelope was constructed using different methods in \cite{HS-oligo}.